 Cantaloupe: Storing, Health Benefits & Fun factsadmin

-So, the next time you go shopping and need to pick a deliciously sweet fruit, cantaloupe is a must.
+So, the next time you go shopping and need to pick a deliciously sweet fruit, this melon is a must.
 A large cantaloupe has only 277 calories, which is way less than most desserts and a lot more than you can eat.

 How to pick a cantaloupe